cjneely10/EukMetaSanity/README.md

 This software suite is broken up into several sub-programs

 ### Run
-Identify putative taxonomy using the OrthoDB and annotate repeated regions of the genome.
+Identify putative taxonomy using the OrthoDB and MMseqs2 and annotate repeated regions of the genome with either MMseqs2 or RepeatModeler/RepeatMasker.

-Generate *ab initio* and protein-driven structural predictions of coding regions of the genome.
+Generate *ab initio* structural predictions of coding regions of the genome using either Augustus or GeneMark.
+Add protein evidence using MetaEuk.

 ### Fast refine
-Map RNA-seq and assembled transcriptome evidence from closely related organisms (same organism or species) to the genome to add additional evidence.
+Map RNA-seq (using HISAT2) and assembled transcriptome (using GMAP) evidence from closely related organisms (same organism or species) to the genome to add additional evidence.

 ### Report
-Identify RNA (noncoding, tRNA, etc.) regions of the genome.
+Identify RNA (noncoding, tRNA, etc.) regions of the genome using Rfam.

 Search KEGG, EggNOG, and any MMseqs2 database for functional annotation of putative proteins.